AMiniature

-aMiniature is a band that was formed in the 1980s in San Diego by first generation Korean-American John Lee.
+aMiniature was a band that was formed in the 1980s in San Diego by first generation Korean-American John Lee.
 By 1990 Lee had established the name aMiniature.
 The band's name was inspired by a poster hanging in the office of Lee's father that showed miniature bulbs.
 The "A" in the title is not pronounced, but was added to distinguish the group's name from a jazz ensemble with the same name.

 Over its lifetime the band went through many lineup changes, with Lee and Colin Watson remaining as consistent members.
 The group disbanded in 1997.

-Post-Breakup
+Post-breakup

 John Lee is now involved with a South Korea-based band called The Air Below.

-Colin Watson is currently playing bass with San Diego’s own The Nephews.
+Colin Watson is currently playing bass with San Diego's own The Nephews.
 Currently called The Nephews and a Niece.